Homemade dog treats don’t have to be costly or difficult – they can be as simple as one ingredient!

 On-the-go Sweet Potato Snacks

-Sweet potatoes can be given as treats daily – they contain vitamins A and C that help promote healing, plus antioxidants that aid in cancer prevention and fighting aging effects.
-They also contain copper, iron and dietary fiber that regulate digestive systems.
+Sweet potatoes can be given as treats daily – they contain vitamins A and C, plus antioxidants.
+They also contain copper, iron and dietary fiber that helps with digestion.

 2-3 large sweet potatoes

 Preheat oven to 250°F. Line a baking sheet with parchment paper.
 Scrub and carefully slice sweet potatoes lengthwise into 1/3-inch strips (no need to peel the skin).
 Bake approximately 2 to 2 ½ hours, turning over once or twice.

 While there’s some concern about commercial jerky treats, you can ensure a healthy and safe treat for your cat or dog by making them yourself!